-- 2012 Change in management effected in April.
-After several years of decline in sales, 2012 showed an increase in sales and the KORADO Group generated a profit again, reaching CZK 32 million. - 2013 On 1 October 2013, a contract was signed for the acquisition of LICON HEAT s.r.o. by the parent company.
+- 2012 Change in management effective from April.
+After several years of decline in sales, 2012 showed an increase in sales and the KORADO Group generated a profit again, reaching CZK 32 million. - 2013 In October 2013, a contract was signed for the acquisition of LICON HEAT s.r.o. by the parent company.
 LICON HEAT s.r.o. is engaged in production of convectors, thereby further supplementing and expanding the Group's portfolio. - 2014 KORADO Bulgaria implemented a secondary subscription of share capital on the Stock Exchange in Sofia and installed a second production line for panel radiators.
-Bank loans were refinanced and had been transferred to ČSOB. - 2015 A new production line installed in the parent company for final completion of KORATHERM design radiators. - 2016 KORADO Bulgaria launched new production line for bathroom radiators. - 2017 In 2017, a transaction, which involved the transfer of shares owned by Bedřich Brabec, with a value 9.16 % of the subscribed capital directly to KORADO, a.s. has been finalized. - 2018 On 31 July 2018, an agreement for the acquisition of ThermWet s.r.o. by the parent company was signed.
+Bank loans were refinanced and had been transferred to ČSOB. - 2015 A new production line installed in the parent company for final completion of KORATHERM design radiators. - 2016 KORADO Bulgaria launched new production line for bathroom radiators. - 2017 On 10 January 2017, a transaction, which involved the transfer of all 220 shares owned by Ing.
+Bedřich Brabec (9.16 % share in the Company's share capital) directly to KORADO, a.s. has been finalized.
+The share price of KORADO Bulgaria reached BGN 6.852 per share at the end of the year, i.e. an increase of BGN 3.319 per share compared to the beginning of the year; the market capitalization reached CZK 1,182 million, compared to 1 January 2017 plus CZK 775 million.
+Furthermore, there was a massive reduction in indebtedness (bank loans were reduced by CZK 97 million), and this in a situation where the Group bought its own shares worth CZK 115 million, paid out dividends of CZK 46 million, paid investments of CZK 98 million and interest on loans of CZK 6 million. - 2018 On 31 July 2018, an agreement for the acqusition of ThermWet s.r.o. by the parent company was signed.
 ThermWet s.r.o. engages in the production of central heating, thereby further complements and extends the portfolio of the Group.
 Purchase and installation of technology for the production of central gaskets for panel radiators. - 2019 Revenues increased year-on-year and historically the lowest bank debt was achieved.